Last Updated on January 30, 2025

 - Yaw – a sideways movement in a horizontal plane

-- Pitch – an up and down movement in a vertical plane
+- Pitch – an up-and-down movement in a vertical plane

-Human upper limb, excluding the hand, has seven degrees of freedom.
+The human upper limb, excluding the hand, has seven degrees of freedom.

 Here are those 7 degrees of freedom.
 Three of these degrees of freedom are in the shoulder, one in the elbow and again three in the wrist.